 The second challenge was time.
-Since I had to shift my attention back to the coffee shop asap, I needed to get everything done quicker as usual.
+Since I had to shift my attention back to the coffee shop asap, I needed to get everything done quicker than usual.
 With the help of professional and reliable contractors, and family and friends, I miraculously managed to remodel a 1900 SF house on 5 acres within s super short period of time!

 The Saltillo Tile makes all the Difference

-For the small bathroom and laundry room, I selected terra-cotta Saltillo tile.
+For the small bathroom and laundry room, I selected terracotta Saltillo tile.
 To me, Saltillo is timeless, classic, trendy and simple all at the same time.
 With all of my other remodeling and styling endeavors I tend to lean towards styles that will outlast trends.
 Saltillo is one of those tiles that is here to stay.

 DIY Tile Installation – Only if I have to

 After knocking out all the details and finally photographing the place to sell, I almost wanted to move in myself!
-However, I advertised an Open House on instagram, and the home found a new and caring owner shortly after.
+However, I advertised an Open House on Instagram, and the home found a new and caring owner shortly after.
 Sidenote, I opened the coffee shop!
 Come visit East Social House next time you’re in Austin.